usptact/Infer.NET-NaiveBayes/README.md

 - Features are modeled as Bernoulli (binary).
 Continuous or categorical features are not supported.
 - Labels are binary (0/1) only.
 - The implementation stores Beta "posteriors" for features; when serializing the model the loader reconstructs Beta point-mass distributions from stored alpha/beta (or mean fallback).
 This loses uncertainty compared to keeping full Infer.NET objects.
-- The CSV loader is simplistic: it splits on commas and doesn't handle quoted fields or embedded commas.
-- There is no data validation for feature count consistency across files — ensure `input.csv` has the same number of feature columns as the training data.
-- No feature or label normalization, missing value imputation, or feature selection is provided.